TurtIeSocks/pm2-log-server/README.md

-# PM2 Log Streamer Plugin
+# PM2 Log Server Plugin

 A PM2 plugin that streams application logs via WebSocket using the native PM2 bus API.